ThierrySans/CSCC09/project/index.md

 - is it well implemented?
 15%
 - how is the quality of the UI/UX?
 10%

-All team members must ut their best effort to contribute to the project.
+All team members must put their best effort to contribute to the project.
 The instructor reserves the right to assign different grades to each of the team members based on their individual contributions on Github.

 ## Academic Integrity